dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-If you want to play DPS in dungeons, and you can not reroll off balance druid for raid, farm your gear in feral!
+If you want to play DPS in dungeons, and you can not reroll off balance druid for raid, farm your gear in Feral!

 ## What to do before you respec: